VeeeCodes/UNIUN/README.md

     UNIUN --> Conference calls interface like X spaces and  gmeet with other users in the platform.

 ## UI Library:
     USE SHADCN for UI Refer [SHAD CN DOCS](https://ui.shadcn.com/docs) UI SHOULD be modern, minimalistic, futuristic and clean with only SHADCN components UI and UX should look similar to https://x.com/ with colors black, gold and red as the theme colors of the site.
 The site should premium and end to end interactale with modern experience.

 ## Tech stack:
     Backend: NodeJs
     Frontend: NextJs, ReactJs with Shadcn UI
     DB: Neo4J, VectorDB, MongoDB
     Monitoring: Graphana, Prometheus

 ## Copilot Instructions
     Write end to end enterprise grade, clean, reusable, expandable, fully scalable code for this application using the requirements and techstack mentioned above.

 ## Installation & Setup
+    TODO
 ## Containerization & Deployment
+    TODO
 ## Testing
+    TODO
 ## Monitoring
+    TODO
 ## Future Scope
+    Add Audio Content Page